PEP 1 – PEP Purpose and Guidelines

 Once the PEP is ready for the repository, a PEP editor will:

 - Assign a PEP number (almost always just the next available number, but sometimes it’s a special/joke number, like 666 or 3141).
 (Clarification: For Python 3, numbers in the 3000s were used for Py3k-specific proposals.
 But now that all new features go into Python 3 only, the process is back to using numbers in the 100s again.
 Remember that numbers below 100 are meta-PEPs.)

 - Check that the author has correctly labeled the PEP’s type (“Standards Track”, “Informational”, or “Process”), and marked its status as “Draft”.

 - Ensure all CI build and lint checks pass without errors, and there are no obvious issues in the rendered preview output.

 - Merge the new (or updated) PEP.

-- Inform the author of the next steps (open a discussion thread and update the PEP with it, post an announcement to Python-Dev, etc).
+- Inform the author of the next steps (open a discussion thread and update the PEP with it, post an announcement, etc).